-In Re The Commission for the Implementation of the Constitution under Article 163 (5) of the Constitution (Constitutional Application 1 of 2011) [2011] KESC 2 (KLR) (Constitutional and Human Rights) (5 April 2011) (Directions)
+In re the Commission for the Implementation of the Constitution under Article 163 (5) of the Constitution (Constitutional Application 1 of 2011) [2011] KESC 2 (KLR) (Constitutional and Human Rights) (5 April 2011) (Directions)

 Reported

-In Re The Commission for the Implementation of the Constitution under Article 163 (5) of the Constitution (Constitutional Application 1 of 2011) [2011] KESC 2 (KLR) (Constitutional and Human Rights) (5 April 2011) (Directions)
+In re the Commission for the Implementation of the Constitution under Article 163 (5) of the Constitution (Constitutional Application 1 of 2011) [2011] KESC 2 (KLR) (Constitutional and Human Rights) (5 April 2011) (Directions)

 1.This motion on advisory opinion was taken out by the Commission for the Implementation of the Constitution (CIC) under article 163(6) of the Constitution as read with section 21(2) of the sixth schedule of the Constitution.